jeremyfelt/webconference-2014/talk.md

 	* Deployment
 	* Testing

-Throughtout these four parts, as a whole and individually, we should focus on two things.
+Throughtout these four parts, as a whole and individually, we focus on two things.

 Pieces: